rm-a0/2d-souls/README.md

 - [x] Enemy weapon isnt displayed
 - [ ] Weapon stays displayed after its used
 - [ ] Remove enemies from previous level
+- [ ] Adjust key handling for more than one entity